Photo by Jessica Osber

 Bio

-Sean Michael Bradley is an Actor, Stunt Performer, Writer and Director hailing from Kent County, Delaware, now based in New York City.
+Sean Michael Bradley is an Actor, Fight Director, Stunt Performer, Writer and Director based in New York City.
 He is a member of both SAG-AFTRA and AEA.
+He holds a Master of Arts in Drama and Performance Studies with First Class Honors from University College Dublin IRE, and a Bachelor’s of Fine Arts in Theater Arts from The University of the Arts.

 Sean began his passion for performance at the age of 4, studying Tap, Ballet and Jazz Dance.
 Pursuing theater in High School, Sean caught the Acting bug when he landed his first role in his first ever audition; George Gibbs in “Our Town”.